Mexico COFEPRIS Medical Device Regulations

 Low-Medium

-Those medical devices proven to be safe and generally not introduced into the body.
+Those medical devices are proven to be safe and generally not introduced into the body.

 Class II